-What does the WAIS-IV measure?
+What Does the WAIS-IV Test Measure?

 1. The Perceptual Reasoning Index (PRI)

 The PRI contains several subsets.
 Block design tests an adult’s visual motor construction, visual spatial processing, and visual problem solving.
 Matrix reasoning measures inductive reasoning and one’s ability to solve problems in nonverbal, abstract ways.
 Visual puzzles reveal the subject’s visual spatial reasoning.
 Through picture completion, psychologists measure how quickly the subject can perceive visual details.
 And quantitative reasoning is tested using figure weights.

 2. The Verbal Comprehension Index (VCI)

 For the VCI, test takers must describe how various concepts and words are similar.
 They also define vocabulary words and answer general knowledge questions.
 These tests are used to evaluate semantic knowledge, verbal comprehension, abstract verbal reasoning, and verbal expression.

 WMI essentially evaluates how well you can remember things.
 To measure WMI, participants will be asked to recall a list of numbers in the order that they were given (digit span) and a series of numbers and letters in order (letter-number sequencing).
 These tests evaluate attention, mental control, auditory processing, and working memory.
 The WMI also uses arithmetic to measure concentration, quantitative reasoning, and mental manipulation.

 PSI is essentially a measure of how fast your brain works.
 Through symbol search, cancellation, and coding, the test evaluates graphomoter speed, associative memory, and processing speed.
 Graphomoter skills combine perceptual, cognitive, and motor skills and enable a person to write.